 Sitting around talking all day about food, recipes, and strategies to avoid food can actually make you more hungry than you would be if you were not dieting.
 Most of the recipes on the web come with tempting photos and highly detailed descriptions, which can be a constant reminder to eat.

 Releasing myself from the diet crazies and constant food thoughts was the best thing I ever did for myself.
 Dieting doesn't make you feel better.
 It just keeps you thinking about food.
 If you aren't eating, you're talking about it, dreaming about it, or plotting your next meal.

-Giving up dieting has freed up a lot of time to get involved in more creative projects.
+Giving up dieting and switching to a mindful lifestyle has freed up a lot of time to get involved in more creative projects.

 Benefit #2: I Stopped Being Afraid of Carbs

 one tamale makes a quick lunch or dinner.

 This was the most difficult challenge for me to overcome.

 I first became aware of Dr. Atkins work in 1975.
 I lost the 40 pounds I needed to lose at that time in as little as 6 weeks!
 Since the Atkins Diet worked so well, I automatically assumed that all Dr. Atkins' theories and ideas about carbohydrates were correct.